Components

 What is a Component?

 A component is a piece of code that defines a specific behavior of a game object.
-It can return a set of properties and methods that are attached to the game object.
+It usually returns a set of properties and methods that are attached to the game object.

 For example, the pos()